developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 ## New in v2.0

 > **NOTICE**: Android 8.x Oreo has changed the way application shortcuts are implemented.
 Therefore, <u>**app shortcuts are no longer supported on devices running Android Oreo and higher**</u>.
-However, the Shortcut Creator Usage Guide and all EB features relating to shortcuts remain documented here.
+Documentation relating to Android app shortcuts has NOT been removed.

 ### Device Support